A man yelled 'Heil Hitler, Heil Trump' at 'Fiddler on the Roof,' sparking fear

 "Some of the ushers, all female, rushed over and security came in shortly after that to escort him out," Verma told NBC News on Thursday.
 "Everyone around me appeared quite shaken by the experience and some people were in tears."

+The man was identified as Anthony Derlunas, 59, in a police report.
+He was not arrested but the police department is conducting a follow-up investigation of the incident, the report said.

-Connor Drew, 26, was in the lobby during intermission and told NBC News that he overheard a woman on the phone saying she was worried about a potential shooting.
+Connor Drew, 26, who said she was in the lobby during intermission, told NBC News that he overheard a woman on the phone saying she was worried about a potential shooting.

 “She said she was afraid that she would walk outside and they would outside with guns ready to kill Jewish people," Drew said.
 “For that show of all shows, it's [against antisemitism].
 Having to sit through the second act after something like that is pretty tough.”